Our practice uses high power microscopes to enhance the precision of patient care.

 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration (crown, veneer, or filling).
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

-Dr. Alb chooses carefully which and when radiographs are taken.
+Drs.
+Alb or Patel chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 For patients who do not look forward to needles, drilling, or numbness, Laser Dentistry may be the right choice.